 Take heart that you are doing the right thing to help them—and everyone else—get some sleep!

 The great thing about having swaddle blankets on hand as I mentioned before, is that they can be used for so many different purposes, plus make a great blanket for toddlers too.
-Good thing the Baby K’tan Swaddle Blankets come in a two pack because Charlie is definitely always taking one for herself!
+Good thing the Baby K’tan Swaddle Blankets come in a two-pack because my toddler is definitely always taking one for herself!

 Good luck making your own little baby burrito, and let me know if you have any questions!

-Be sure to pin this visual to help remind you how to do both the Diamond Swaddle and the Boat Swaddle!
+Be sure to pin the visuals below to help remind you how to do both the Diamond Swaddle and the Boat Swaddle!